Dextrose Injection: Package Insert / Prescribing Info

 Risk Summary

-Dextrose Injection (5%) has been used for decades and is not expected to cause harm to a breastfed infant.
-There are no data on the effects of Dextrose Injection (5%) on levels of glucose in human milk, on the breastfed infant, or on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Dextrose Injection (5%) and any potential adverse effects on the breastfed infant from Dextrose Injection (5%) or from the underlying maternal condition.
+There are no data on the effects of Dextrose Injection (50%) on levels of glucose in human milk, on the breastfed infant, or on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Dextrose Injection (50%) and any potential adverse effects on the breastfed infant from Dextrose Injection (50%) or from the underlying maternal condition.

 8.4 Pediatric Use

-Dextrose Injection (5%) can cause imbalances in fluid and electrolytes in pediatric patients and requires close monitoring of volume status and plasma electrolyte concentrations, particularly in pediatric patients who may have impaired ability to regulate fluids and electrolytes.
-Pediatric patients are at increased risk for developing hyponatremic encephalopathy [see Warnings and Precautions (5.5, 5.6)].
+Monitor plasma electrolyte concentrations closely in pediatric patients who may have impaired ability to regulate fluids and electrolytes [see Warnings and Precautions (5.4)].
+Pediatric patients treated with Dextrose Injection (50%) are at increased risk of developing hyponatremia and hyponatremic encephalopathy [see Warnings and Precautions (5.5)].

 8.5 Geriatric Use

-Dextrose Injection (5%) has not been studied in sufficient number of patients aged 65 and over to determine whether they respond differently from younger patients.
+Dextrose Injection (50%) has not been studied in a sufficient number of patients aged 65 and over to determine whether they respond differently from younger adult patients.
 Geriatric patients are at increased risk of developing hyponatremia and hyponatremic encephalopathy [see Warnings and Precautions (5.5)].
 Other reported clinical experience has not identified differences in responses between the geriatric and younger adult patients.
-In general, the infusion rate for geriatric patients should start slow and be titrated up cautiously, reflecting their greater risk for electrolyte abnormalities and fluid overload.
+In general, the infusion rate for geriatric patients should start low and be titrated up cautiously, reflecting the greater risk for electrolyte abnormalities and fluid overload.

 10. Overdosage